apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 As such, HB463 did two major things: (1) it **required pretrial judges to consider risk scores** (that were already in existence and optional) in initial bond decisions, and (2) it **made the default outcome for defendants scored as low or moderate non-financial bond** (judges could deviate from the recommendation but must give a reason for doing so).

-In Stevenson's important work on this topic, she shows that racial disparities in non-financial bond increase discontinuously when HB463 goes into effect.
-My contribution is to get into *why*.
-Are those disparities purely explained by different risk scores (and recommendations) by race?
-(That is, force (1) from earlier discussion.)
-Or are the disparities alleviated/exacerbated by judicial discretion?
-(Force (2) from earlier.)
+In Stevenson's prior work on this topic, she shows that racial disparities in non-financial bond increase discontinuously when HB463 goes into effect.
+My contribution is to get into *why*. **Are those disparities purely explained by different risk scores (and recommendations) by race?** (That is, force (1) from earlier discussion.) **Or are the disparities alleviated/exacerbated by judicial discretion?** (Force (2) from earlier.)

 # Results

 ## The Basics

-My empirics use case-level data on 383,080 initial bond decisions for male defendants between 7/1/09-6/30/13 from the Kentucky Administrative Office of the Courts.^[While I usually share all data associated with my projects, this one is under a Data Use Agreement so I can't share the underlying raw data.
+I use case-level data on 383,080 initial bond decisions for male defendants between 7/1/09-6/30/13 from the Kentucky Administrative Office of the Courts.^[While I usually share all data associated with my projects, this one is under a Data Use Agreement so I can't share the underlying raw data.
 However, I do plan to share my code eventually so people can replicate if they acquire their own Data Agreements.]
 This data spans 192,758 distinct defendants and 563 distinct judges.^[More descriptive statistics: 79.1% of defendants are white, while 20.6% are black.
 79.5% of relevant top charges are misdemeanors.
 68.3% receive financial bond, 27.8% receive non-financial bond, and 3.9% receive no bond.]

-The effective date of HB463 leads to a jump up in non-financial bond from around 20-25% to around 35%.^[There is still a surprising amount of deviation considering that the recommendation was non-financial bond in about 90% of cases.]
+The effective date of HB463 leads to a discontinuous jump up in non-financial bond from around 20-25% to around 35% -- see below.^[There is still a surprising amount of deviation considering that the recommendation was non-financial bond in about 90% of cases.]

 ![](/post/if-you-give-a-judge-a-risk-score_files/trend.png)

-I then replicate Stevenson's striking finding that white defendants experiencing markedly higher larger gains.
-While both groups benefit (in that there are higher non-financial bond rates), racial disparities clearly increase.
+While both black and white defendants benefit (in that there are higher non-financial bond rates), racial disparities clearly increase.
+See below.
+This finding was first illustrated by Stevenson (2017).

 <img src="/post/if-you-give-a-judge-a-risk-score_files/mot.png" alt="" width="100%" height="100%"/>

-The natural next line of questioning is: **Is the jump in racial disparities in non-financial bond a consequence of different risk levels?
+My contribution lies in addressing the following questions: **Is the jump in racial disparities in non-financial bond a consequence of different risk levels?
 Or is deviation from the presumptive default more likely for black defendants?**

 It is true that the KPRA risk assessment level densities look different for black and white defendants.^[The distributions are substantially more similar across races than in the case of, say, [COMPAS](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).]
 The below figure showes that white defendants are more heavily skewed towards the lower-risk levels, while black defendants are more heavily skewed towards the higher-risk levels.
 Therefore, it's possible that the different scores (and thus different recommendations) are mechanically responsible for the discontinuous change in racial disparities.

 ![](/post/if-you-give-a-judge-a-risk-score_files/riskdensity.png)

 In conceptualizing HB463 as an upward shock to the weight on risk levels in a judge's bail decision, it would be natural to think this would mechanically shrink racial disparities for low and moderate risk defendants.
 However, I show empirical evidence to the opposite effect: even within risk levels, there is a discontinuously jump in racial disparities.
-Thus, forces beyond the mechanical scores themselves (i.e., human usage) adding to the increase in racial disparities.
+Thus, forces beyond the scores themselves (i.e., human usage) play a role in the increase in racial disparities.

 ![](/post/if-you-give-a-judge-a-risk-score_files/mot_risk.png)

-Big take-away: **the presumptive default (of non-financial bond for low and moderate risk defendants) is more likely to be overridden for black defendants than white defendants.**
+Big take-away: after HB463, **the presumptive default (of non-financial bond for low and moderate risk defendants) is more likely to be overridden for black defendants than white defendants.**

 ## Why Differences in Deviations?